NULL-Term1nat0r/webserv/ReadmeFiles/newWebservCommands/poll.md

 ## Event flags for poll function
 The poll function in C allows you to pass several event flags (variables) besides POLLIN to monitor different types of events on file descriptors.
 Here are some of the most commonly used event flags:

-==POLLIN==: Indicates that you want to monitor the file descriptor for readability, i.e., you want to know when data is available to be read.
+==POLLIN== : Indicates that you want to monitor the file descriptor for readability, i.e., you want to know when data is available to be read.

 POLLOUT: Indicates that you want to monitor the file descriptor for writability, i.e., you want to know when you can write data to the file descriptor without it being full.